-- Private healthcare for the Executive Director and his immediate family;

-- Life and disability insurance;

-- Car, fuel card and parking (at Amadeus' premises);

-- Tax compliance support;

-- Lunch allowance; and
+- Private healthcare for the Executive Director and his immediate family; - Life and disability insurance; - Car, fuel card and parking (at Amadeus' premises); - Tax compliance support; - Lunch allowance and other minor ancillary benefits within the framework of the Company's general policy and/or practices.

-- Other minor ancillary benefits.

 The Nominations and Remuneration Committee expects to maintain benefits at their current level.
-In this sense, the Company expects that the cost of the benefits and the remuneration in kind will amount to approximately €90,000 (similar to financial year 2019).
-However this value may fluctuate depending on, amongst other things, insurance premiums, the Executive Director's personal circumstances and external factors.
+In this sense, the Company expects that the cost of the benefits and the remuneration in kind will amount to approximately €60,000 (similar to 2020), but this value may fluctuate depending on, amongst other things, insurance premiums, the Executive Director's personal circumstances and external factors.